-5 Numerous other sources likewise maintain that assurance of confidentiality is 6 crucial to promote frank discussion among mediation participants.44 They explain 7 that without such assurance, participants may be reluctant to speak freely, for fear 8 of later having their words used against them.45
+Numerous other sources likewise maintain that assurance of confidentiality is crucial to promote frank discussion among mediation participants.
+They explain that without such assurance, participants may be reluctant to speak freely, for fear of later having their words used against them.

-9 Candid Discussions Lead To Successful Mediation
+Candid Discussions Lead To Successful Mediation

-It is also widely believed that the more candid and open parties are during a settlement discussion, the more likely a successful settlement becomes.46 Talking freely may help disputants understand each other's position, which may in turn promote settlement.47 Similarly, a forthright apology or other honest gesture of conciliation may help lead to a settlement.48
+It is also widely believed that the more candid and open parties are during a settlement discussion, the more likely a successful settlement becomes.
+Talking freely may help disputants

-45. "If participants cannot rely on the confidential treatment of everything that transpires during [mediation] sessions then counsel of necessity will feel constrained to conduct themselves in a cautious, tight-lipped manner more suitable to poker players in a high-stakes game than to adversaries attempting to arrive at a just resolution of a civil dispute."
+50. "If participants cannot rely on the confidential treatment of everything that transpires during [mediation] sessions then counsel of necessity will feel constrained to conduct themselves in a cautious, tight-lipped manner more suitable to poker players in a high-stakes game than to adversaries attempting to arrive at a just resolution of a civil dispute."
 Sheldone v.
 Pennsylvania Turnpike Comm'n, 104 F. Supp.
 2d 511, 513 (W.D.
 Pa.
 2000), quoting Lake Utopia Paper Ltd. v.
 Connelly Containers, Inc., 608 F.2d 928, 930 (2d Cir.
 1979).

-46. See, e.g., Cassel, 51 Cal.
+51. See, e.g., Cassel, 51 Cal.
 4th at 132-33 (Mediation confidentiality assures mediation participants that "their interests will not be damaged ... by making and communicating the candid disclosures and assessments that are most likely to produce a fair and reasonable mediation settlement."); Brazil, Protecting the Confidentiality of Settlement Negotiations, 39 Hastings L.J.
-955, 959 (1988) (hereafter, "Brazil (1988)") ("Rationality promotes settlement and respect for the system, and openness of communication is essential to rationality."); Kerwin, Note, The Discoverability of Settlement and ADR Communications: Federal Rule of Evidence 408 and Beyond, 12 Rev. Litig.
-665, 665 (1983) ("It is only natural that the more candid and open parties are during settlement proceedings, the more likely their efforts are to be successful.").
+955, 959 (1988) (hereafter, "Brazil (1988)") ("Rationality promotes settlement and respect for the system, and openness of communication is essential to rationality.");